CreatorWorkflowsNow/lab_aemc/docs/270-configure-non-prod.md

 permalink: /docs/configure-non-prod
 ---

+{: .d-inline-block }
-# Configure non-Prod
+# Configure non-Prod Controller
+{: .d-inline-block }
+Published 3/13/2023
+{: .label .label-green }

+[Previous][PREV]{: .btn .mr-4 .fs-2}
+[Next][NEXT]{: .btn .btn-purple .fs-2}

-In each sub-production instance, set up and configure the Environment record which will point to the controller instance ([production] instance), where the Deployment Pipeline configurations reside.
+*In each sub-production instance, set up and configure the Environment record which will point to the controller instance ([production] instance), where the Deployment Pipeline configurations reside.*

-All deployment requests are routed through the controller instance.
-Until this is configured, your developers will not be able to submit deployment requests.
+*All deployment requests are routed through the controller instance.
+Until this is configured, your developers will not be able to submit deployment requests.*

 # Environment setup